Podcura Podiatry @Balance Health

 What should I expect from my first appointment?

-During your first visit, we will carry out a new patient consultation, which will involve us obtaining a thorough medical history to help identify possible areas of concern that may lead to or worsen foot and leg problems.
-You will be asked to complete your medical history paperwork ahead of your appointment.
-The paperwork will ask for
+During your first visit, we will complete a new patient consultation.
+This includes taking a detailed medical history to help identify any factors that may contribute to foot or leg problems.
+You will be asked to complete your medical history form before your appointment, including information about current conditions, medications, and allergies.

-Your appointment will involve a foot health assessment, during which we will examine your foot and lower leg, checking blood flow, feeling, and sensation.
-This assessment will help identify your overall foot health.
+Your appointment will also include a foot health assessment.
+We will examine your feet and lower legs, checking circulation, sensation, and overall foot function.

 Do you offer home visits?

 Yes, subject to availability and location.
+Home visits take place on a Wednesday.
 Please call or email the clinic to arrange.